awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   for compilers which do not have ``std::initializer_list``, ``std::to_string``, ``std::uniform_distribution`` and cannot run ``mcmc_para_ts``.
-- O2SCL_OPENMP - Flag to allow OpenMP functionality in O2scl
-  classes which contain OpenMP code (see also O2SCL_MPI).
+- O2SCL_OPENMP - Flag to allow OpenMP functionality in O₂scl classes which contain OpenMP code (see also O2SCL_MPI).
 This flag is set during compilation if ``--enable-openmp`` is passed to the configure script.
 The end-user must also define this flag to enable OpenMP support in their code.
   The command ``acol -v`` reports on whether or not OpenMP was enabled during installation.
-- O2SCL_PYTHON - Doesn't do anything (yet).
+- O2SCL_PYTHON - Include extra classes which provide a C++ interface to the O₂sclpy Python module.
+This constant is also defined automatically during installation if the ``--enable-python`` option is passed to the configure script.
+Enabling Python support during installation may require additional environment variables to specify the location of the Python headers and libraries.
 - O2SCL_READLINE - Internal flag to tell the makefiles if GNU readline support should be included in ``acol``.
 The end-user should not need to use this, as this define constant is automatically